 There is 920 bcm of natural gas use remaining in 2050 in the NZE Scenario, around one-quarter of the level today (Figure 1.10).
 Natural gas is completely phased out in buildings, and its role in power generation is confined to dispatchable balancing; this requires around 100 bcm per year, or 95% less than the total amount of gas used in the power sector today.
-Around 60% of natural gas in 2050 is consumed in facilities equipped with CCUS.
-This includes 330 bcm of natural gas combined with CCUS to produce low-emissions hydrogen, 110 bcm used with CCUS in energy-intensive processes such as the production of cement, steel and primary chemicals, and 75 bcm used with CCUS in the power sector.
-A further 180 bcm is used as a feedstock or for other non-combustion purposes.
-Overall, average combustion emissions from natural gas fall from $1.8 \text{ kg CO}2/\text{m}^3$ today to 0.3 kg CO2/m3 by 2050.
+Around 60% of natural gas in 2050 is consumed in facilities equipped with CCUS. wA further 180 bcm is used as a feedstock or for other non-combustion purposes.
+Overall, average combustion emissions from natural gas fall from $1.8 \text{ kg CO}2/\text{m}^3$ today to 0.3 kg CO2/m by 2050.